mikkosyrja/kuxaku/background.md

 # Backgroud

 There is a very good reason why every fantasy world should have a map.
-If in a modern day thriller somebody in Paris says that "Let's go to Tokyo", everyone has some idea what that would mean.
-If somebody in The Witcher universe Brokilon Forest says that "Let's go to Cintra", no one has any idea how long that is going to take.
-Reader should have a same knowledge as an average citizen of the world and, medieval or not, most have at least cursory knowledge about major geographical locations.
-They know where to head and how much gear to pack.
+If in a modern day thriller somebody in Paris says that "Let's go to Tokyo", we all have some idea what that would mean.
+We know where to head and how much gear to pack.
 Kind of mental subway map.

 The fantasy world of The Expanse doesn't have a map.
 Yes, we have familiar names like Mars and Jupiter, but no real information where they are or even how far apart they are.
 Alex makes a call to Bobbie while flying by Mars.
 It's a short call because of Rocinante's high speed at that moment.
 Very cool indeed, but the orbital position of Mars must have been in the route of Rocinante towards outer planets.
 How convenient.

 Planets and asteroids really don't exist all over their orbits like described in the RPG rulebook.
 They have their own constantly changing locations around the Sun.
 Miller does a quite remarkably orbital detective work when tracking down the location of Scopuli.
 In the universe of The Expanse, this kind of newtonian knowledge should be as common as ideas of north and east are for us earthers.

-# Maps
+# Solar System Maps

 Program uses real orbit data from NASA, but not real year 2350 locations.
 Some ephemerides files contain orbit data only until year 2050 and we have to cheat a little.
 Python script subtracts 330 years and uses locations starting from year 2020.
 This is quite acceptable for gaming purposes and especially for The Expance, where actual dates are somewhat vague anyway.